KillingVectorField/ZhixuanShao.github.io/index.md

   + Considered an alternative “top-down” approach of the Reduced PC-Algorithm
 * **Parametric Bootstrap on Networks**, University of California, Davis, advisor: Prof. Can M. Le | Ongoing
   + Approximate the distribution of various functions of random networks, by first estimating the network generating model and then sampling from the estimated model.
   + Especially interesting for *local* statistics, of which the noise in a single observation is large.
-By estimating the work we can essentially use the information from the rest of the network.
+By estimating the work we can essentially use information from the rest of the network.
   + Discover settings and conditions under which network samples from the estimated model are likely to recover the true distribution
-  + Observed bias in many functions, e.g., triangle counts and clustering coefficients.
+  + Observed boostrap bias for many functions, e.g., triangle counts and clustering coefficients.
 Propose a de-biasing method by a second-level bootstrap

 ## Internship
 * **Tencent IEG, Lightspeed & Quantum Studios Group**, Summer 2021